paulwarren/nzde/dict/P/README.md

 n. a position, usually of advantage
 > (sports, incl. hunting, fishing) also pozzy, pozzie, posi

 n. a personal place; a secluded place
-> a personal, physical, space with sense of seclusion and exclusiveness; aka pozzy, posi, pozzie (with /s/ or /z/) n. a place of shelter (in wartime)
+> a personal, physical, space with sense of seclusion and exclusiveness; aka pozzy, posi, pozzie

+(with /s/ or /z/) n. a place of shelter (in wartime)
 > war time; sense of shelter as well as advantageous firing position; aka pozzy, posi, pozzie

-n. a position, situation or predicament[ORIGIN: abbreviation](See .)
+n. a position, situation or predicament [ORIGIN: abbreviation] (See .)
 > a personal but not physical situation; aka pozzy, posi, pozzie

 ## possum

 n.
 > attrib.

-n. a brush-tailed tree-dwelling mainly nocturnal, vegetarian marsupial introduced from Australia.(See also opossum)
+n. a brush-tailed tree-dwelling mainly nocturnal, vegetarian marsupial introduced from Australia.
+(See also opossum)

 ## possum dog